christopheretcheverry/hackathon-starter/README.md

 **Live Demo**: http://hackathonstarter.herokuapp.com

-If you have attended any hackathons in the past then you know how much time it takes to get a project started.
+If you have attended any hackathons in the past then you know how much time it takes to get a project started  a.
 Decide on an idea, pick a programming language, pick a web framework, pick a CSS framework.
 A while later, you will have an initial project up on GitHub, and only then can other team members start contributing.
 Or what about doing something as simple as OAuth 2.0 Authentication?
 You can spend hours on it if you are not familiar with how OAuth 2.0 works. *(As a side-note, over a year ago